Why Get Fit?

 Inhale and bring the leg back to the center.
 Repeat 10 times using alternate legs.
 Keep the abdominals contracted throughout.

-By now you are 20 days into your fitness programme and are probably starting to notice some changes.
+By now you are 20 days into your fitness program and are probably starting to notice some changes.

 If you have been exercising regularly your levels of fitness, strength, stamina, and flexibility will have improved and you will be ready to move on to the next phase.